Quantum gravity and inventory accumulation: Background: context and motivation

-We hope to show in subsequent work with Bertrand Duplantier and Jason Miller that LQG surfaces decorated by CLEs indeed have well-defined exploration driving functions themselves, and that their laws are those of precisely the same kinds of Brownian motions as long as the parameters $p,q,\kappa,\gamma$ are matched up correctly.\footnote{Specifically, $p\in[0,1/2)$, $q \in [0,4)$, $\kappa \in (4,8]$, $\gamma \in [\sqrt{2},2)$ and $q= 2 + 2 \cos \frac{8\pi}{\kappa}$, $\gamma = \sqrt{16/\kappa}$, $p= \frac{\sqrt q}{2 + \sqrt q}$.} As in the discrete case, the continuum exploration driving function should encode the metric space structure of a certain tree (here a continuum random tree) and a dual-tree.
+As mentioned in the introduction, since this paper was originally posted the arXiv there have been several additional papers that have extended the theory developed here.
+One recently completed work with Bertrand Duplantier and Jason Miller \cite{dms2014mating} demonstrates that LQG surfaces decorated by CLEs indeed have well-defined exploration driving functions themselves, and that their laws are those of precisely the same kinds of Brownian motions as long as the parameters $p,q,\kappa,\gamma$ are matched up correctly.\footnote{Specifically, $p\in[0,1/2)$, $q \in [0,4)$, $\kappa \in (4,8]$, $\gamma \in [\sqrt{2},2)$ and $q= 2 + 2 \cos \frac{8\pi}{\kappa}$, $\gamma = \sqrt{16/\kappa}$, $p= \frac{\sqrt q}{2 + \sqrt q}$.} As in the discrete case, the continuum exploration driving function should encode the metric space structure of a certain tree (here a continuum random tree) and a dual-tree.
 The simplest case is when $\kappa = 8$, corresponding to the case $p=0$.
 The results of this paper are trivial (following from the classical central limit theorem for simple random walks) in that case, but the Liouville quantum gravity construction is still interesting.

-If this program is successfully completed, then we will be able to interpret the results presented here to mean that the discrete loop-decorated surfaces of this paper converge to CLE-decorated Liouville quantum gravity in a topology where two configurations are close if the corresponding driving functions are close.
-This will allow us to claim at least a partial solution to the problem of relating FK random planar maps to Liouville quantum gravity and CLE.
+As explained in \cite{dms2014mating}, this program allows us to interpret the results presented here to mean that the discrete loop-decorated surfaces of this paper converge to CLE-decorated Liouville quantum gravity in a topology where two configurations are close if the corresponding driving functions are close.
+Extensions of this result to stronger topologies (which encode lengths and intersection locations of loop configurations) have been established in works by (various subsets of) Cheng Mao, Ewain Gwynne, Jason Miller, and Xin Sun \cite{gwynnemaosun, finitevolumeestimates, strongertopology, finitevolumelimit}.
+See also the related results in \cite{berestyckilaslierray, 2015arXiv150201013C}.

 Moving from this kind of convergence to convergence in topologies that more directly encode the metric space and/or conformal structure of the random surfaces themselves appears difficult, but conceivably possible.
 One way to do this would be to show that if one couples a discrete loop-decorated surface with a CLE-decorated LQG surface in such a way that their driving functions are likely to be close, then it is likely that the two surfaces are also in some sense close as metric spaces, or as Riemannian manifolds with a conformal structure.
 We expect statements of this kind to be true, but proving them will require new ideas.